umarhassan-mitodl/4.s67-fall-2016/content/pages/instructor-insights/_index.md

 - Met 1 time per week for 3 hours per session; 12 sessions total; mandatory attendance.
 - Students were assigned specific weeks in which they worked as a team to present a guiding question or questions to tie together the assigned readings and to orient the class discussions.
-- The List Visual Arts Center annual {{% resource_link "05072e93-a46b-4a1b-84f8-6ad68d9bc4a0" "Lavine Lecture" %}} was programmed in explicit connection with the course and students worked together to create a visually dynamic 10-minute presentation during the public lecture.
+- The List Visual Arts Center annual [Lavine Lecture](https://listart.mit.edu/events-programs/public-program-lavine-lecture) was programmed in explicit connection with the course and students worked together to create a visually dynamic 10-minute presentation during the public lecture.

 ### Out of Class